Back to projects

 Ideation

-These insights, combined with the unique transportation challenges in Israel, shaped the concept:
+The following insights, combined with the unique transportation challenges in Israel, shaped the concept:

 • Public transport in Israel is inactive on weekends, leaving many dependent on private vehicles.